alexeygrigorev/mlwiki.org/index.php/Two-Round_Voting.md

 ---
-title: "Two-Round Voting"
 layout: default
 permalink: /index.php/Two-Round_Voting
+tags:
+- voting-theory
+title: Two-Round Voting
 ---

-# Two-Round Voting

 ## Two-Round Voting
 This a voting mechanism from [Voting Theory](Voting_Theory).
 It is essentially the same as [Plurality Voting](Plurality_Voting), but run in two rounds